Antonio Capece Minutolo

-Biography

-Early life
+Early life and education

 Antonio Capece Minutolo was born in Naples on 5 March 1768.
 He belonged to an ancient noble family that had served the kings of Naples since the 13th century.
 His mother, Rosalia, was the daughter of Raimondo di Sangro, Prince of Sansevero.

 He studied natural philosophy and the liberal arts at the Nazarene College in Rome.
 Back in Naples, he frequented literary circles and devoted himself to classical studies.
 Deeply religious, in 1795 Canosa published a treatise on the dogma of Trinity, in which he confuted deism, arguing that any attempt to rationalize religion ends up destroying its very essence.

 Neapolitan Revolution

-Unlike many other young nobles of his time, he remained tenaciously attached to the ancien régime and defended it fervently.
+Unlike many other young nobles of his time, Canosa remained tenaciously attached to the ancien régime and defended it fervently.
 After the outbreak of the French Revolution, he took a staunch position in favor of traditional monarchy, and when, in early 1799, the French Army led by Jean-Étienne Championnet approached Naples, he attempted in vain to prevent the proclamation of the Parthenopean Republic.

 Canosa has been described as a naive idealist, a disinterested paladin of the ancien régime.
 Deeply influenced by Montesquieu's works, Canosa defended the rights of aristocracy and ancient feudal institutions and considered the strong presence of intermediary bodies, in particular the feudal nobility, a guarantee against despotism.
 He regarded the French Revolution as the fatal result of renouncing medieval institutions and beliefs.
 Coherently with this vision, he criticized absolute monarchies for abusing their power and introducing new taxes and obligations without consulting the representative institution of the estates of the realm.
 When the royal family left the Kingdom, the feudal parliament of Naples elected him as a member of an “extraordinary deputation for good government and internal tranquility of the city”.
 In this capacity he refused to recognize the authority of the king's representative, Francesco Pignatelli, claiming the right of the parliament to rule the nation in the absence of the king.